Culture fit: What you need to know

 Definition of cultural fit

-We define cultural fit as the concept of screening potential candidates to determine what type of cultural impact they would have on the organization.
+We define culture fit (also known as cultural fit) as the concept of screening potential candidates to determine what type of cultural impact they would have on the organization.
 This is based on the alignment of values, beliefs, and behaviors between the employee and employer.

 History of cultural fit